tewarfel/RayTracerChallenge_1/README.md

 ## Overview
-This is a second-pass implementation of the functions / structures using Python3 and a little bit of Cython covering content through the end of chapter 11, and tests through chapter 10.
+This is a second-pass implementation of the functions / structures using Python3 and a little bit of Cython covering content through mid chapter 14, including tests up through the groups.features tests.
 Gherkin feature test code has been modified to simplify parsing of matrix and element definitions to use this implementation; some tests that pass are ahead of chapter 8 and I have left them in feature files.
 Other tests included in the publisher-provided Gherkin .feature files from